cogsys-tuebingen/PAL/README.md

     - Have a look into the example code to see how to use it.
 - parabola approximations and loss lines can be plotted

+## Virtual Environment
+A virtual environment capable of executing the provided code can be created with the provided python_vritual_env_requirements.txt